Back To Course11th Grade English: Tutoring Solution

 Right: I try to exercise every day.
 I know if I don't exercise, I'll never reach my fitness goals.

-In the first example, the speaker shifts person when he goes from talking about himself ('I' or first person) to directly addressing the reader ('you' or second person).
+In the first example, the speaker shifts person when he goes from talking about himself, using 'I' or first person, to directly addressing the reader, using 'you' or second person.
 If the writer's goal is to address the reader, this is OK, but in this context it seems more likely the writer is really talking about himself and his own fitness goals.
 So, first person throughout is more appropriate.

 Tenses explain when in time an action occurs, will occur, or has occurred.
 There are technically seven basic verb tenses in English, but the three most common are present tense, past tense, and future tense.

 Past tense tells us the event has already happened, as in the sentence: I walked to the store.

 Present tense tells us the event is happening now, as in the sentence: I am walking to the store.

 Future tense tells us the event will happen in the future, as in the sentence: I will walk to the store.